hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_region.rst

 Deciding the composition of the QM region — which residues to include and where to draw the QM/MM boundary — is one of the most important choices in modelling an enzymatic reaction.
 A few articles address this question [#f1]_, but there are no universally applicable answers.
 Chemical intuition and spatial proximity to the active site offer a practical starting point; the perimeter of the QM region can be expanded later if computational resources allow.

-Following this approach, we began with the OYE active site residues and modelled six different QM regions, details of which are available in our supplementary material.
+Following this approach, we began with the OYE active site residues and modelled six different QM regions, details of which are available in the supplementary material of `Sahrawat et al. (2024)`_.
 We evaluated the convergence of total atomic charges on the substrate as the number of atoms in the QM region increased, and finally chose the QM region comprising Y27, H178, H181, Y183, LumiFlavin, the substrate, and the nearest water molecule.

 Computationally, there are mainly two ways to compute the atomic charges, one is via population analysis and other one is using partitioning of electron density. [#f2]_ We have considered both, CM5 charges were computed using Hirshfeld Population Analysis [#f3]_ and Voronoi Deformation Density (VDD) charges were computed from the extent to which electron density of a bonded atom differs from that of an unbonded atom [#f4]_ .
 For chemically meaningful charges, both Hirshfeld and VDD approaches are recommended. [#f5]_ We have used Gaussian_ as an external QM package for the calculation of CM5 charges and TeraChem_ QM package for VDD charges.
 Here are the modified amber $.in files for generating the Hirshfeld and VDD charges using Gaussian_ and TeraChem_ as an external package.